Ramazan moon sighting: Ruet-e-Hilal Committee meets in Peshawar today

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Central Ruet-e-Hilal Committee will meet today (Tuesday) in Peshawar to sight the Ramazan moon, confirmed the body’s chairman Maulana Abdul Khabeer Azad.
+ISLAMABAD: The Central Ruet-e-Hilal Committee will meet today (Tuesday) in Peshawar to sight the Ramadan moon, confirmed the body's chairman Maulana Abdul Khabeer Azad.

-Speaking to Geo News, Maulana Azad said the committee had also extended an invitation to Mufti Popalzai to attend the meeting.
-“I pray to God, may we develop a consensus with Mufti Popalzai,” he said.
-“If Allah wants, our decision and Mufti Popalzai’s about the beginning of Ramazan will be the same,” added Maulana Azad.